 - Research the school you will be visiting for an interview.
 What special programs do they have?
 What is that school’s specific mission?
 Are there members of the faculty conducting research that is interesting to you?

 - Be prepared to answer the question, “Why do you want to come to this health professions school?”

 - Don’t forget that you are aspiring to a career of service to patients.
 Whenever possible, keep your answers or the discussion focused on patient care.

 - Have a good grasp of current issues in health and medicine.
-You may be asked what you consider to be some of the serious problems facing health care professionals today, and in the future, and why.
+You may be asked what you consider to be some of the serious problems facing health care professionals today and in the future, and why.
 You are not expected to be an expert on these issues.
 If you begin to discuss a topic, be careful not to overstate your knowledge of the area.

 - Prepare a list of your own questions.
-The interview provides you with an important opportunity to gather information that will assist you in choosing which medical school to attend.
+The interview provides you with an important opportunity to gather information that will assist you in choosing which health profession school to attend.
 Asking questions specific to the institution also demonstrates that you do your homework and that you are in fact interested in matriculating to that school.
 Questions about residency, affiliated hospitals, financial aid, etc. are always appropriate and may be particularly important to you.

-If you must miss or wish to cancel your interview, be sure to notify the Admissions Office early.
-If you plan to withdraw your application, please also cancel your interview as early as you can (not the day before!!).
+If you must miss or wish to cancel your interview, be sure to notify the Admissions Office as early as possible.
+If you plan to withdraw your application, please also cancel your interview as early as you can (not the day before!).
 It will allow the school to offer your slot to another student (perhaps a classmate) who is waiting for an interview.
-No news from you means a delay in the application process and more anxious waiting for deserving applicants.
+No news from you means a delay in the application process and more anxious waiting for other deserving applicants.